stelzinga/MF/Management_Framework.md

 - Business Functions
 - Tools

-These deliverables each have a dedicated section.
+These deliverables each have a dedicated section (with Tools having been discussed earlier).
 ________________________________________
 ## Planning
 Planning establishes *what is to be done, where, when and why* and also *how*.
 Within Operations, Planning broadly structures the required Processes to yield the expected Services.
 It is one of the most holistic Functions within Management and it is forward looking In its approach.